-I spoke to Norman and realized he is the anti-Beckham.
+When I spoke to Josh Norman I realized he is the anti-Beckham.

 To watch the footage now, coupled with Beckham’s endless quotes since then (a sign in itself that he was bested that day, like an ex-girlfriend who can’t move on with her life), it becomes obvious what happened: Beckham, for possibly the first time in his life as an athlete, ran into a player that was better than him, and he didn’t know how to handle it.